 How to Improve Inventory Visibility

 Tools and techniques that track goods throughout the supply chain can provide better inventory visibility.
-A company that can follow its inventory from sourcing through delivery can help meet the rising customer demand for variety and fast, efficient service.
+A company with capabilities for following its inventory from sourcing through delivery can help meet the rising customer demand for variety and fast, efficient service.

-- Advanced Tracking Systems: Using manual tools like spreadsheets and
+Advanced Tracking Systems: Using manual tools like spreadsheets and email to manage

-- Implement Inventory Management Software: This software manages activities in the supply chain that are outside the warehouse.
+- Implement Inventory Management Software: This software manages activities in the supply chain that exist outside the warehouse.
 Managers also use the tool to help forecast future demand by gathering inventory data.
-However, implementing inventory management software that integrates with a WMS will provide more information about stock availability and its location.
-Learn more about how it works in the inventory management tutorial.
+However, implementing inventory management software that integrates with a WMS will provide more information about stock availability and its location. that integrates with a WMS will provide more information about stock availability and its location.

-- Optimize All Processes: Effective processes rely on complete data.
-Businesses use this information to ensure adequate inventory levels.
-Sticking to the plan, with only approved exceptions, allows you to gauge effectiveness.
+- Optimize Processes: Effective processes rely on complete data.
+Businesses use this information to maintain adequate inventory levels.
+Sticking to the plan, with only approved exceptions, allows for standards to gauge effectiveness.

 - Automate Cycle Counts: Automating wall-to-wall and small-scale counts reduces labor costs and increases inventory and stock-level accuracy.
 Staff will have more time for money-making tasks like fulfilling orders.
 Automation also reduces secondary problems related to stock inaccuracies and indirect costs from data errors.